The Family That Walks on All Fours: Synopsis

-In June 2005, Nicholas Humphrey receives a call from John Skoyles who has seen an unpublished paper by Turkish Professor Uner Tan that focuses upon hand dominance in the family.
+In June 2005, Nicholas Humphrey receives a call from John Skoyles who has seen an unpublished paper by Uner Tan that focuses upon hand dominance in the family.

-In the film, Two British scientists and Tan visit the family and their father, Resit.
+In the film, two British scientists and Tan visit the family and their father, Resit.
 There are 19 children in the family, 12 of them typical, and seven were handicapped, one of whom died.
 The commentary first introduces Gülin and notes that he "staggers as if he's drunk" but walks on two feet.
 Then each of the affected hand-walking individuals is introduced: the four sisters Safiye, Hacer, Senem and Emine, and their brother, Hüseyin.

 Contrasting with these scenes of sadness, we then see the family enjoying themselves at a sandy beach only an hour's drive away.
 In spite of its nearness, they have never been to the sea before.
 They are shown paddling and touching the sea waves.
 Hatice, their mother, upon seeing the sea for the first time in her life, says that she did not know that Allah had made such beauty.

 The narrator explains that it has been explained to the family that the film will put the world's spotlight on them.
 Resit says he does not want them compared to monkeys.
 He does not believe in evolution but also he philosophically observes words cannot harm them and film might bring help and a little understanding.
 Nicholas Humphrey expresses his concern that this phenomenon may never be seen again.

 In January 2006, the film makers return to the family.
 Before they left, parallel bars had been bought on Dr. Ali's advice and put outside so the family could exercise upright walking and they have done this nearly every day.
 The family is seen smiling as they have made progress in learning to walk - and the film closes with Hüseyin walking up a path on two legs.